How to Publish Open Access

 We may be able to support you in publishing open access through publisher schemes that reduce the cost of article processing charges (APCs).
 If Bangor University holds a traditional subscription to a journal, many publishers offer either an ‘off-setting agreement’ (whereby our subscription costs are reduced) or a financial incentive to authors at the University wishing to publish an open access article in this journal.
 The Library maintains a complete database of these open access schemes, and if you would like to find out more details and whether you may be entitled to a discount or credit on the APC then please contact the Repository Team for more information.

-Examples of publisher schemes where we can offer financial support include: SAGE, Springer, Royal Society of Chemistry, Ubiquity Press and American Institute of Physics.
+Examples of publisher schemes where we can offer financial support include: SAGE, Springer, Taylor & Francis, Frontiers

 Many publishers support deposition of the accepted author form of articles in a non-commercial repository.
 For more information check the Sherpa/RoMEO database